 - Remove from heat, then immediately stir in the vanilla extract and salt.
 Finally, fold in the cereal.
 Make sure each piece of cereal is coated with the marshmallow mixture.

 - Transfer mixture to prepared pan.
-Using a rubber spatula (greasing it lightly helps), gently spread mixture to fit the pan.
+Using a silicone spatula (greasing it lightly helps), gently spread mixture to fit the pan.
 Lightly grease the back of a flat spatula and very gently press the mixture down into the pan.
-Do not pack it down with force, just lightly press down so it’s secure in the pan.
+Do not pack it down with force, just lightly press down until it is secure in the pan.

-- Lift the rice krispie treats as a whole out of the pan using the parchment paper.
+- Lift the rice krispie treats as a whole out of the pan using the edges of the parchment paper.
 Cut into squares.

 - Cover and store leftover treats at room temperature for up to 3 days.
-To store, place in layers between sheets of parchment or wax paper.
+To store, place in an airtight container, with sheets of parchment or wax paper between layers.

 Notes